vanshika-medi/Nanodegree-Project--2/starter_files/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Operationalizing Machine Learning

+# Overview

 The objective of this project is to train, deploy and work with Machine Learning through Microsoft Azure.
+We learn to deploy, authenticate, create and check logs, and use the deployed model as the REST API.
+We will deploy a model in an ACI (Azure Container Instance).
+ACIs in Azure Machine Learning are meant to be used for development and testing purposes, as they only support low-scale workloads on CPUs.
+Yet, they can make use of up to 16GB of RAM and 4 CPUs.
+After deploying a model the web service will appear in the Azure Machine Learning portal, under the Endpoints section.
+There, we can obtain its REST endpoint’s URI which we use to interact with the model.
+We deploy a model in two different ways.
+First we use Automated ML in the Azure ML platform and than we use the Python SDK to create a pipeline with AutoML steps.

 ## Dataset

 The dataset we are provided with is the Bank Marketing Dataset.
-The aim is to predict "y" which is whether a person would subscribe to a deposit or not based on the client information like age, marital status, job, education etc. This makes it a classification problem.
+The aim is to predict "y" which is whether a person would subscribe to a deposit or not based on the client information like age, marital status, job, education etc. This makes it a classification problem since the output would be either "yes" or "no".

 ## Architectural Diagram